 By Michelle Lee

 A scene from Flamingos, written and performed by Anthea Chua (Class of 2020) and Jirasiri “Numhom” Techalapanarasme (Class of 2019).
-Image by Ines Toa.
+Image provided by Ines Toa.

 The vibrant arts community within Yale-NUS College allows students to shine, whether in the visual arts, performing arts, or beyond.
 Some students and alumni also pursue their passion for art outside campus, whether to acquire real-life experience, take time off to focus on art full-time, or tap on external resources and spaces.